Sudan’s civilian Walis take office

 Following a ceremony at which the new governors were took the Oath of Office at the Republican Palace in Khartoum on Tuesday, the Council of Ministers chaired by PM Hamdok reviewed a report on the appointment of the civilian governors who returned to their states, the official Sudan News Agency (SUNA) reports.

-Minister of Culture and Information, and official government spokesman, Faisal Mohammed Salih said the PM presented a detailed report on the stages and consultations preceded the appointment of the Walis of the states and the meetings he held with the Walis before and after the oath-taking.
+Minister of Information, Culture and Tourism, and official government spokesman, Feisal Mohamed Saleh said the PM presented a detailed report on the stages and consultations preceded the appointment of the Walis of the states and the meetings he held with the Walis before and after the oath-taking.

 He said the PM directed the Walis to return to their states tackle the urgent issues and give top priority to maintaining security and improvement of living condition.

-“The Cabinet directed the concerned circles to support the civilian governors to overcome the big challenges they face, specially, in this stage” Faisal said.
+“The Cabinet directed the concerned circles to support the civilian governors to overcome the big challenges they face, specially, in this stage,” Saleh said.

 Accordingly, the new Wali of North Darfur, Mohamed Arabi, arrived in the state capital of El Fasher accompanied by a high-level delegation from the Federal Government Office to officially assume office yesterday.
 This was dome in the presence of the former Acting Wali of the state, Maj Gen, Malik Khojali.